 I’ll talk about prioritizing the next actions and make recommendations on how you can set up your real estate investment in the U.S.A. as a beginner real estate investor.

-As I shared in the beginning, my goal was to save you the frustration and time for someone getting started on real estate investing.
+As I shared initially, my goal was to save you the frustration and time for someone to start real estate investing.

 The above article is to let you get a grip on the framework to get started quickly.